MarinkoBa/Hate-Speech-Classification/README.md

 Tratz-Weinmann@stud.uni-heidelberg.de

 ### Existing code fragments:
-So far, we do not use any existing code.
+So far, we do not use any existing code, but we are using the example project from the tutorial as basis for our project structure.

 ## Project State